Well its been a while since the last post. Last october we had mark 2 TSO, 5204 and mark 1 RU, 1936 in the shed receiving attention.

-Mark 1 TSO, 4331 which has been converted to a kitchen, in the shed for its tidy up.
+Mark 1 Courier vehicle, 35201, which has been converted to a generator vehicle, in the shed for its tidy up.

 4331 on its way back to the storage shed.
 This picture shows the benefit of the carriage shed.
 All of the crimson and cream coaches were painted over the winter of 2014 / 15, five years ago.
 They still look as if they have just recently been painted.

 5060 back in the shed, at this stage the undercoat has been applied.
 The window frames have received the top coat.

 Our final picture this time, 5060 has been fully painted in top coat of Edinburgh Madder red.